blitzkz23/used-car-online-marketplace-db/README.md

 3. Users offer their products through advertisements that will be displayed on the website.
 4. This ad contains a title, detailed product information offered, and seller contact.
 5. Some of the information that must be written in the ad is as follows
-    - car brand: Toyota, Daihatsu, Honda, etc
+    - Car brand: Toyota, Daihatsu, Honda, etc
     - Model: Toyota Camry, Toyota Corolla Altis, Toyota Vios,Toyota Camry Hybrid, etc
     - Car body type: MPV, SUV, Van, Sedan, Hatchback, etc
     - Car type: manual or automatic